Greenway Centre Reception is open

 A Management Agreement was drawn up by the City Council and under that Agreement the Trust agreed to appoint its own Officer and manage the Greenway Centre with the Councils (Avon and Bristol) represented on its Management Committee.
 It was anticipated that from April 1994 the Trust should be self governing with the City Council continuing to offer support, although reducing its contribution.

-In early 1995, an initiative to improve the management of the Greenway Centre and to maximise local use and involvement was put forward and an interim steering committee of local residents and city councillors was established on 1st April 1995 with a remit to manage the centre and establish a locally elected Development Trust.
+In early 1995 an initiative to improve the management of the Greenway Centre and to maximise local use and involvement was put forward; an interim steering committee of local residents and city councillors was established on 1st April 1995 with a remit to manage the Centre and establish a locally elected Development Trust.
 Southmead residents were invited to stand for election to form the Board of Trustees and a ward wide election was held in March 1996.

 Funding for the Trust initially came from Bristol City Council.
 In 1996/97 this amounted to a grant of £95,000; in 1997/8 £89,000 and 1998/99 £82,000.
-From 1999/00 onwards the Trust has been self sufficient through the procurement of grant aid to run specific projects; funded contracts to deliver against specific service level agreements; direct trading earned income and general fundraising.
+From 1999/00 onwards the Trust has been self sufficient through the procurement of grant aid to run specific projects, funded contracts to deliver against specific service level agreements, and direct trading earned income and general fundraising.